oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Hamburger and Approve](images/2-car-marketplace-7-10.png)

-10. Simply select the **Package ID** copied in Step6 as shown and click 'Upgrade'
+10. Simply select the **Package ID** copied in Step6 as shown and click 'Approve'

   ![Approve Chaincode Form](images/2-car-marketplace-7-11.png)